ppmim/PAPI/docs/running_papi.rst

     ##############################################################################
     [offsets]
     ##############################################################################
+    # Method used to compute the dither offsets (only for 1st pass):
+    #  - wcs: using the astrometric calibration and coordinates of the center of
+    #    the images.
+    #  - cross-correlation: no astrometric calibration required, use irdr:offsets
+    #    cross-reference offset algorithm.
+For big offsets and sparse/poor fields,
+    #    it not recommended.
+    # Note: for the object mask registering in the 2nd pass of skysub, wcs is
+    # the method always used (hard-coded).
+    method = wcs
+    #method = cross-correlation

     # single_point: If true, means that the SEextractor objmask will be reduced to a
     # single point (centroid) to run the cross-reference offset algorithm,i.e.,
     # each object is represented by a single, one-valued pixel, located at the